-Whether you’re a new or seasoned investor, the internet has opened up a world of investment opportunites – giving you almost unlimited access to experts and information to help you on your journey.
-Unfortunately, this benefit of unlimited information can lead to information overload.
-Under the Pareto principle (20% of your efforts produce 80% of your results), directing your time, energy and money as efficiently as you can, means you’re more likely to take action and get quicker, better results.
+Whether you’re a new or seasoned investor, you’ll find a world of investment opportunities online.
+You get almost unlimited access to experts and information to help you on your journey.
+Unfortunately, this information can mean information overload.
+Why not get focussed?
+Get onto the Pareto principle (20% of your effort produces 80% of your results) and direct your time, energy and money efficiently.
+You’ll take action and get quicker, better results.

 What’s your investment strategy?

 - Getting ready to invest – making financial and investment plans.